Published Dec 5, 2020

 The symptoms differ from person to person and vary in intensity.
-Some sufferers are more prone to constipation and others to diarrhea.
+Some sufferers are more prone to constipation and others to diarrhea and many develop anxiety when travelling.
 Doctors have linked IBS to a number of other health problems, including depression, bacterial infection and sensitivities to certain foods, but the ultimate cause remains uncertain.

 Unfortunately for sufferers – the majority women – there is no cure, but the symptoms can be managed by medication, stress management therapies and an optimal diet, low in carbohydrates but high in fibre.
 Probiotic-rich foods such as live yoghurt can also be beneficial.

 Supplements can play a role in that optimal diet.
 The following are the key minerals and vitamins for IBS sufferers:

 Vitamin D reduces inflammation and helps to regulate the microbes that play an important role in our digestive systems.
 Research suggests that many IBS sufferers are deficient in this important vitamin – so this lack may contribute to the condition.
 Taking a vitamin D supplement is particularly sensible during the autumn and winter, when the lower levels of sunlight mean our bodies produce less of this key nutrient in our skin.

 Zinc is a mineral that plays a central role in several biological processes, including our immune systems.
 A healthy immune function can help to control IBS symptoms.
 Zinc is absorbed best in liquid form.